SF-WDI-LABS/rails-intro/README.md

 <img src="http://i.giphy.com/SPZFhfUJjsJO0.gif" alt="learning internet" style="width: 300px">
 ```

 What's happening here?
 Ruby is being evaluated first and the result is printed into our html.
 The `<% %>` symbols escape our html.
-These act a lot like the `{{}}` handlebars that we used to evaluate JavaScript in our HTML when we were using Angular or Handlebars.
+These act a lot like the `<% %>` handlebars that we used to evaluate JavaScript in our HTML when we were using EJS or `{}` with React inside the JSX Components.

 One additional complication that's different from `{{}}`: There are many varieties of `<% %>`.